Middle School Curriculum

 Algebra 1 Advanced:

-Prerequisite: Completion of Pre-Algebra Advanced with a grade of 90%or higher, meets or exceeds benchmark score on the placement test, high MAP Growth math scores, and teacher recommendation.
+Prerequisite: Completion of Pre-Algebra Advanced with a grade of 90% or higher, meets or exceeds benchmark score on the placement test, high MAP Growth math scores, and teacher recommendation.

-Prerequisite: Completion of Algebra I Advanced, meets or exceeds benchmark score on placement test, high MAP math scores, and teacher recommendation.
+For 8th grade students only.
+Prerequisite: Completion of Algebra I Advanced with a grade of 83% or higher, meets or exceeds benchmark score on placement test, high MAP math scores, and teacher recommendation.

 Science